luciaddeveloperplatform/luciadria2020vuenolint/README.md

 ## Key functionality

-- Parses and bundle js (Javascript)  and vue (VUE)
+- Parses and bundle .js (Javascript)  and .vue (VUE)
 - Development server with hot reload
 - Bundle code for production
 - Test server for production
-- This environment can be used as starting point for web applications or libraries
+- This environment can be used as starting point for new web applications
 - CSS/SCSS code is split from the final JS bundle for production
 - Static files are served as files (not bundled)
 - Easy to integrate with LuciadRIA 2020